ui5-community/wdi5/README.md

 browser.asControl(selector).getText().getId().setProperty('title', 'new title');
 ```

-In case you are not able to create an explicit selector for a control, but you are able to find it via any [webdriver strategy](https://www.w3.org/TR/webdriver/#locator-strategies), you can use the `getSelectorForElement` method of the UI5-wdio-bridge.

-This function gets the webdriver element as parameter and returns a selector which can then be used in the `asControl` function.
+In case you are not able to create an explicit selector for a control, but you are able to find it via any [webdriver strategy](https://www.w3.org/TR/webdriver/#locator-strategies), you can use the `getSelectorForElement` method.
+It returns a selector which can subsequently be used in  `asControl`:

 ```javascript
 const webdriverLocatorSelector = {